hazelops/terraform-aws-ec2-bastion/README.md

-# AWS Terraform Module EC2 Bastion over SSM v2.0
+# AWS Terraform Module EC2 Bastion over SSM
-This module creates ec2 bastion host in private subnet (without Public IP-address) of VPC and connects it to System Manager and copy your ssh public key to .ssh/authorized_keys on the bastion ec2.
+This module creates ec2 bastion host in private subnet (without Public IP-address) of a VPC and connects it to a System Manager and copies your ssh public key to .ssh/authorized_keys on the bastion ec2.
 Bastion host can be controlled by Session Manager documents.

 ### Prerequisites